Vietnam.vn - Nền tảng quảng bá Việt Nam

 After having 5 fingers crushed by a meat grinder, the patient was taken to Dong Thap Provincial Hospital for surgery to reconstruct the amputated tips of his fingers.

-The microsurgery lasted 11 hours, and the toe attached to the finger is now doing well.
+The microsurgery lasted 11 hours and the toe attached to the finger is now doing well.

 Người phụ nữ bị máy xay thịt nghiền nát 5 ngón tay - Ảnh 1.

-Toes have been grafted to replace fingers.
+The toe has been grafted to replace the finger.

 And when toe-to-hand transplantation is considered as a reconstructive option, the morbidity of the graft site should be discussed extensively with the patient and family.
-Although foot function for most walking activities is not limited after amputation of one or two toes, it may be limited to some extent for specific activities such as certain sports.
+Although foot function for most walking activities is not limited after amputation of one or two toes, it may be limited to some extent for specific activities such as certain sports .

 Doctors advise people who work with machines such as meat grinders, sugarcane juicers, stamping machines... to be careful to avoid unfortunate accidents.

-In the world, toe-to-finger transfer was performed in the late 19th century.
+In the world , toe-to-finger transfer was performed in the late 19th century.
 Since that time, the advent of microsurgery has revolutionized toe-to-finger transfer.

 In Vietnam, Professor Nguyen Huy Phan successfully transferred the second toe to restore the thumb in 1988, marking a new development in finger restoration surgery in our country.